burakozbudak/composable-blockchain-certification-method/README.md

 | POST | `/sertifika` | Create a certificate. |
 | GET | `/cci` | Carbon Credibility Index report. |

-See `mysql-certification-api/README.md` for schema and design detail.
+See `mysql-certification-api/README.md` for schema and design details.

 ---